IIIF/api/source/api/extension/navplace/index.md

 ### 2.1 GeoJSON

-This extension implements the [GeoJSON-LD specification](https://geojson.org/geojson-ld/) and so its values follow the [GeoJSON](https://tools.ietf.org/html/rfc7946) conventions for Feature Collections.
-The possible geometric shapes are those defined by GeoJSON Feature `geometry` values.
+This extension implements the [GeoJSON specification](https://tools.ietf.org/html/rfc7946).
+Values for the `navPlace` property follow the conventions for [GeoJSON Feature Collections](https://datatracker.ietf.org/doc/html/rfc7946#section-3.3).

 #### 2.1.1 GeoJSON as Linked Data

-The GeoJSON terms, the IIIF Presentation API 3 terms, and the `navPlace` term are all required linked data contexts for `navPlace` to be linked data compatible and IIIF compliant.
+The GeoJSON terms, the IIIF Presentation API 3 terms, and the `navPlace` term all require linked data context for `navPlace` to be linked data compatible and IIIF compliant.
+[GeoJSON-LD](https://geojson.org/geojson-ld/) is a publicly available vocabulary and linked data context for the GeoJSON specification.
+The `navPlace` extension context file contains this vocabulary which ensures the geographic data values are well described.
 This is elaborated upon in [section 3](#3-linked-data).
+The example below shows how to set the `@context` for IIIF resources that make use of the `navPlace` property.